helium/HIP/00XX-lorawan-committee.md

 None.

-The Helium ecosystem can not afford the fact that important governance procedures are not in existence at DEWI and their related committees.
+The Helium ecosystem can not afford the fact that there are no publicly available terms of reference or a governance framework in existence for this important committee.

 # Rationale and Alternatives
 [alternatives]: #rationale-and-alternatives